An Introduction to Quantum Computing, Without the Physics: A simple period finding problem: Simon's algorithm

-This algorithm shows a typical feature of quantum algorithms: there is a classical computation to verify that the correct solution to the problem has been found -- in this case, the verification is carried out by checking whether the system of equations has a unique solution.
-Indeed, quantum algorithms are probabilistic algorithm, and we can only try to increase the probability that the correct answer is returned.
-For this reason, we need a way to deterministically (i.e., classically) verify correctness.
-In other words, the quantum algorithm is applied to a problem for which it is difficult to compute the solution, but once the solution is obtained, it is easy to verify that it is correct.
+This algorithm shows a typical feature of many quantum algorithms: oftentimes, there is a classical computation to complement the quantum computation.
+For example, the classical computation could verify that the correct solution to the problem has indeed been found.
+In this case, the verification is carried out by checking whether the system of equations has a unique solution.
+Indeed, quantum algorithms are probabilistic algorithm, and we can only try to increase the probability that the correct answer is returned; only in rare cases the solution can be obtained with probability 1, see e.g.~\cite{brassard2002quantum}.
+For this reason, it is desirable to have a way to deterministically verify correctness.
+This may require a classical computation.
+In other words, the quantum algorithm is applied to a problem for which it is difficult to classicaly compute the solution, but once the solution (or some information about it) is obtained, it is easy to classically verify that we have the right answer.
+This is not known to be possible in general, since the complexity class BQP is not known or believed to be contained in NP (recall that NP is the class of problems admitting an efficient classical proof that the solution has been found, i.e., a certificate that can be checked in polynomial time); indeed, it is an active topic of research to design verification protocols for generic quantum computations \cite{broadbent2009universal,aharonov2017interactive,reichardt2013classical,mahadev2018classical}.
+However, the quantum algorithms presented in this tutorial will admit simple classical verification.